PROFILE

 Fogo, and Brava) normally support significant

-include salt, pozzolana (a volcanic rock used in
+resources include salt, pozzolana (a volcanic

-cement production), and limestone.
+rock used in cement production), and limestone.

-The economy of Cape Verde is
+The economy of Cape Verde is service-oriented,

-service-oriented, with commerce, transport, and
+with commerce, transport, and public services

-in rural areas, agriculture and fishing
+areas, agriculture and fishing contribute only

-contribute only about 10% of GDP.
-Light
+about 9% of GDP.
+Light manufacturing accounts

-manufacturing accounts for most of the
+for most of the remainder.
+An amount estimated

-GDP is contributed to the domestic economy
+at about 20% of GDP is contributed to the

-through remittances from expatriate Cape
+domestic economy through remittances from

-Verdeans.
+expatriate Cape Verdeans.

 Since 1991, the government has pursued